ra2u18/nestjs-chatapp-simple/README.md

 - [x] Initialized api documentation using OpenAPI (swagger)
 - [x] Resolved relative paths into absolute paths using module_aliases and ts-resolve
 - [x] Initialized a minimalistic user authentication with middleware in place
-- [ ] Implement authentication guard and bootstrap simple resource for rooms
+- [x] Implemented authentication guard and added room creation feature

 ## 🌟 Evaluation Criteria